digital-asset/daml/docs/source/concepts/local-ledger.rst

 The notions of `X`\ -minimality and `X`\ -reduction extend to parties accordingly.

-For example, the :ref:`counteroffer causality graph without the tx2 -> tx4 edge <causality-counteroffer-Iou-minimal>` is consistent for the Bank because the Bank is an informee of exactly the highlighted actions.
+For example, the :ref:`counteroffer causality graph without the edge tx2 -> tx4 <causality-counteroffer-Iou-minimal>` is consistent for the Bank because the Bank is an informee of exactly the highlighted actions.
 It is also minimal Bank-consistent and the Bank-reduction of the :ref:`original counteroffer causality graph <causality-graph-couteroffer-split>`.

 Definition »Projection of a consistent causality graph« The **projection** `proj`:sub:`P`\ `(G)` of a consistent causality graph `G` to a party `P` is the `P`\ -reduction of the following causality graph `G'`:

-  * The vertices of `G'` are the vertices of `G` the `P`\ -projection of whose transaction is not empty.
+  * The vertices of `G'` are the vertices of `G` projected to `P`, excluding empty projections.
-    Each vertex in `G'` is labelled by the (non-empty) `P`\ -projection of the corresponding `G`\ -vertex's transaction.

   * There is an edge between two vertices `v`:sub:`1` and `v`:sub:`2` in `G'` if there is an edge from the `G`\ -vertex corresponding to `v`:sub:`1` to the `G`\ -vertex corresponding to `v`:sub:`2`.